What is a mortgage broker and do you need one?, by Matt Stevens

-You should ask how a mortgage broker will be paid for their services: it will either be an upfront fee from you, commission from the lender, or a combination of both.
+You should ask how a mortgage broker will be paid for their services: they will either require an upfront fee from you, commission from the lender, or a combination of both.
 Many people prefer to go with a mortgage broker who charges a fee for their services, as they can be confident that they won’t be swayed by the size of any commission.

 We charge an upfront fee here at The Mortgage Genie, but only after we’ve had a free initial consultation with you to determine what your needs are.
-Any fee that we charge will never be over 1% of your mortgage amount.
+Any fee that we charge will never be more than 1% of your mortgage amount.

-Depending on your own personal needs, you may wish to find out how long a mortgage broker will take to complete the research and application process.
-If you have a deadline in mind, it’s always worth mentioning early on to see if the broker can provide a fast-track service to ensure you have your finances in place on time.
+Depending on your needs, you may wish to find out how long a mortgage broker will take to complete the research and application process.
+If you have a deadline in mind, it’s always worth mentioning this early on to see if the broker can provide a fast-track service to ensure you have your finances in place on time.

-Most mortgage providers require you to have certain insurance in place before finalising any deal, so it’s worth finding out whether your mortgage broker can also provide advice and recommendations in this area, too.
-By going through a broker for insurance, you can confirm that the right cover will be in place for completion, as well as saving yourself a lot of time researching and applying elsewhere.
+Most mortgage providers require you to have certain insurance in place before finalising any deal, so it’s worth finding out whether your mortgage broker can provide advice and recommendations in this area, too.
+By going through a broker for insurance, you can confirm that the right cover will be in place for completion, as well as save yourself a lot of time researching and applying elsewhere.
 Your mortgage advisor will have taken the time to get to know your circumstances, so they will be best placed to recommend the most suitable insurance for you.

 If you’re looking for insurance alongside your mortgage, The Mortgage Genie can certainly help.
-We can help you find the most suitable cover across a variety of products, including mortgage protection, life insurance, critical illness cover, income protection, and home insurance.
+We can support you in finding the most suitable cover across a variety of products, including mortgage protection, life insurance, critical illness cover, income protection, and home insurance.